eoinkelly/notes/capybara/capybara.md

     * imporant methods
         * `#visit`
         * `#current_path`
-    * delegates many methods to `Capybara::Document`
+    * delegates many methods to `Capybara::Document` so essentially you can think of a Session as having a superset of the Document|Element API
     * `page` in your test is an instance of `Capybara::Session`
 * `Capybara::Document`
     * represents the HTML document
 * `Capybara::Result`
-    * A Result represents a collection of `Capybara::Element` on the page.
-It is possible to interact with this collection similar to an `Array` because it implements Enumerable and offers the following Array methods through delegation
+    * A Result represents a collection of `Capybara::Node::Element` on the page.
+It is possible to interact with this collection similar to an `Array` because it implements Enumerable and offers Array methods through delegation
 * `Capybara::Node::Base`
 * `Capybara::Node::Element`
 * `Capybara::Query`